postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 Documentation for your API includes the following:

-   *   Sample requests, and parameter tables, headers, and other metadata
+   *   Sample requests, headers, and other metadata
    *   Descriptions associated with requests, folders, and collections
    *   Generated code snippets in some of the most popular programming languages
    *   Pre-request and test scripts